Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-tuning.rst

 3. Error mitigation
 ~~~~~~~~~~~~~~~~~~~

-You might want to leverage different error mitigation methods and see how these affect the performance of your
+You might want to use different error mitigation methods and see how these affect the performance of your
 algorithm.
 These can also be set through the ``resilience_level`` option.
 The method selected for each level is
 different for ``Sampler`` and ``Estimator``.
 You can find more information in the
 `Configure error mitigation topic <https://qiskit.org/documentation/partners/qiskit_ibm_runtime/how_to/error-mitigation.html>`_.